avaeroh/pibot/README.md

 ## Current Functionality

 - Flask-based webserver for PiCamera streaming and WASD/button control
-- Real-time video streaming using `libcamera-vid` piped to OpenCV
+- Real-time video streaming using `libcamera-vid`
-- Log capture and debugging available in-browser
 - Graceful teardown of camera processes and cleanup on exit
-- Automatic setup via Makefile
+- Automatic install/run via Makefile
+- Can be developed against without GPIO functionality (utilising a mocked import of GPIO)

 ---